Moving With Pets - Tips For A Smooth Relocation

 Just how “pet-friendly” is the potential rental?
 Will your pets have a fenced backyard where they can relieve themselves and get fresh air?
 A balcony where they can sit and survey their new universe?
 If not, you’ll want to investigate local exercise and play options for your dog before making any decisions.

-Each of these things has a specific timeframe associated with it, so making a to-do calendar will help you keep track of everything and ensure nothing slip by.
+Each of these things has a specific timeframe associated with it, so making a to-do calendar will help you keep track of everything and ensure nothing slips by.
 The consequences of not having the proper paperwork can be devastating, and it’s a problem that is entirely preventable.
 This is why you want to learn exactly what is needed and then get with your vet as soon as possible.

 You can find a great deal of information online about what is “required” when moving with pets to wherever you’re headed.
 Unfortunately, you have no way of knowing if the information you find is accurate or up-to-date.